Have you ever wondered why vegans don’t eat honey?

 According to the Science Daily article, this will allow other scientists to interpret the insects’ highly sophisticated and complex communications.
 Thus enabling them to figure out where and when to plant supplemental forage for our heroic pollinators.

-Bees also capable of abstract thinking and enjoy similar memory triggers from smell to that of humans.
+Bees are also capable of abstract thinking and enjoy similar memory triggers from smell to that of humans.

 They’re also extremely community-oriented, with each member clear on its role within the hive.
 Bees are genius mathematicians too, as you’ll see in the video further down.